nlply/paper_reading/README.md

 * **Cross-Lingual Transfer** "Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation"
 * **Social Bias** "Do LLMs Exhibit Human-like Response Biases?
 A Case Study in Survey Design"
 * **MBBQ** "MBBQ: A Dataset for Cross-Lingual Comparison of Stereotypes in Generative LLMs"
-* **DPO and Toxicity** "A Mechanistic Understanding of Alignment Algorithms: A Case Study on DPO and Toxicity"
 * **Across Languages** "Preference Tuning For Toxicity Mitigation Generalizes Across Languages"
 * **Roly-Playing** "Bias Runs Deep: Implicit Reasoning Biases in Persona-Assigned LLMs"
 * **Persona-assigned LMs** "Toxicity in ChatGPT: Analyzing Persona-assigned Language Models"